hughperkins/EasyCL/README.md

     OpenCLHelper cl(0);

-    CLArray1d *one = cl.array1d(10000); // create CLArray1d object for 10,000 floats
+    CLArrayFloat *one = cl.arrayFloat(10000); // create CLArray object for 10,000 floats
     one->createOnHost(); // allocate on the host
     (*one)[0] = 5;
     (*one)[1] = 7; // give some data...

     // create on device:
-    CLArray1d *two = cl.array1d(10000);
+    CLArrayFloat *two = cl.arrayFloat(10000);
     two->createOnDevice();

     // pass to kernel:
     kernel->input(one);
     kernel->output(two);

-You can then take the 'two' CLArray1d object, and pass it as the 'input' to a different kernel, or you can use operator[] to read values from it.
+You can then take the 'two' CLArray object, and pass it as the 'input' to a different kernel, or you can use operator[] to read values from it.

+Currently, CLArray is available as 'CLArrayFloat' and 'CLArrayInt'.

 License
 -------